codac-team/codac/doc/user_manual/manual/09-dev/index.rst

   # From Tubex root
   ./make tests

-One shortcut to build both the examples and tests:
+One shortcut to build both the examples and tests is:

 .. code-block:: bash